michaelreinhard/scipy-advanced-tutorial/Part1/02-introtojs.md

 # The Things of the Web

+This is the test of my github abilities.
+Can I actually get a new version of the document on line.

 Hello reader, welcome to the beautiful world of Jupyter Notebook.
 One of the reason Jupyter Notebook is so awesome is that it leverages technologies from the web.
 This allow you to do a large number of things for free, like video, and audio in the Browser.